 APNs can be issued if there is an open tax enquiry or a claim submitted by the taxpayer, or an open appeal relating to the same.
 Secondly, the underlying feature presumed to be the case by HMRC is that the taxpayer will have received some form of a tax advantage from the scheme.

-What are the Follower Notices that arise from Accelerated Payment Notices from HRMC?
+What are the Follower Notices from HRMC?

 HMRC can issue an APN if they have issued a Follower Notice in relation to a specific tax avoidance scheme or similar avoidance scheme.
 Follower Notices are issued when HMRC has obtained a court ruling that it considers will also apply to the same or similar tax avoidance schemes entered into by that taxpayer.
 If a person receives a Follower Notice but does not settle the liability in response to the Follower Notice, they may face a penalty of up to 50% of the tax in dispute.